This statement refers to our financial year ending 31 December 2018.

 We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in our business and throughout our supply chains.
 We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks in these areas.

-We will continue to raise awareness within our existing team with respect to modern slavery and have identified escalation points for our people to raise concerns or suspected breaches of our policies.
+We will continue to raise awareness within our teams with respect to modern slavery and have identified escalation points for our people to raise concerns or suspected breaches of our policies.

 Chief Executive Officer